randlabs/walgo-vault/README.md

   * acc0: new Minter Address
   * Application Call tx

+### Admin setAdminAccount

+The Admin can change the Admin account.
+This account is used to execute all Admin operations.

+* Tx0:
+  * Sender: Admin
+  * OnCompletion: NoOp
+  * arg0: str:sAA
+  * acc0: new Admin Address
+  * Application Call tx

 ### Admin setMintFee

 Set the percent of paid in ALGOs on each mintwALGOs operation